cmulliss/100-days-of-code2/log.md

 ----
 100 Days Of Code - Log
-Day 64: Friday July 12, 2018
+Day 64: Friday July 13, 2018

-Today's Progress:
+Today's Progress: Started react router 4 and server based api to read and write.
+Using Postman for http request.

-Thoughts:
+Thoughts: This is fun!

 Link to work: <https://github.com/cmulliss/100-days-of-code2>